the practical kitchen

 This recipe came about because I was desperate to find new ways to use up some of the four-dozen-plus jalapeños we grew last year.

-I also took inspiration from a cheesy, green pepper-y bread I had at Bobby Flay's Mesa Grill in Las Vegas, which was amaaaaazing slathered in butter.
+I was also inspired by a cheesy, green pepper-y bread I had at Bobby Flay's Mesa Grill in Las Vegas, which was amaaaaazing slathered in butter.

-I don't usually like hot peppers, but removing the seeds and ribs and baking them in bread dough mellows the heat dramatically, leaving behind just a nice mild heat and strong, fresh jalapeño flavor.
+Removing the seeds and ribs of the jalapeños and baking them in bread dough mellows their heat dramatically for a nice, mild heat and strong, fresh jalapeño flavor.

 an overhead shot of a loaf of cheddar jalapeno bread on a piece of parchment paper.

-Because the cheese and the peppers add liquid to this dough, this is a 90% hydration dough, so it's not completely impossible to work with.
-(You're welcome).
+Because the cheese and the peppers add moisture to this no-knead dough, it is a wet and sticky dough (about 90% hydration).
+It's not completely impossible to work with, but it is sticky and produces a very rustic loaf.

-That said, this will likely still be a bit of a challenge the first few times you try it.
+If you're new to bread making, handling a sticky dough like this might be a bit of a challenge the first few times you try it.
 BUT!!!
-This is not meant to be a tightly controlled dough, so that looseness and stickiness is actually just fine.
+This is not meant to be a tightly controlled dough.
+Part of the fun of it is how unpredictable it can be, so that looseness and stickiness is actually just fine.

 A little bit of variety is what will make your cheddar jalapeño no-knead bread crack open in so many delightful and unpredictable ways while it bakes.